schwabe/openvpn/doc/man-sections/protocol-options.rst

   http://www.cs.ucsd.edu/users/mihir/papers/hmac.html

 --cipher alg
+  This option is deprecated for server-client mode and ``--data-ciphers`` or rarely `--fallback-cipher`` should be used instead.

   Encrypt data channel packets with cipher algorithm ``alg``.

   The default is :code:`BF-CBC`, an abbreviation for Blowfish in Cipher